sfReapportion

 A colleague of mine recently shared some code for a research project on the upcoming municipal elections in France, but the code required the spReapportion package, which has been hard to install and use for a few years, due to some of its dependencies, maptools and rgeos, having been retired in favour of the sf package.

 The spReapportion package, which performs areal-weighted interpolation, was coded by a friend of mine.
 I decided to port his package in order for it to lose its retired dependencies, and to have it accept sf objects as well as sp ones.
-The result is available on GitHub as the sfReapportion package.
+The result is available on CRAN and on GitHub as the sfReapportion package.

 Rationale